nuonco/byoc/byoc-nuon/README.md

 {{ else }}

 > [!WARNING] Waiting on Sandbox Provision.
-Once the Sandbox is ready, results will be visible here.
+Once the Sandbox is ready, DNS outputs will be visible here.

 {{ end }}